Click to return to the first page

 Oh, I’ve met people similar to this.
 I recognize all the trademarks painfully well.
 People like this were in my family, they were my teachers, school administrators, church elders, coworkers, supervisors, bosses, and heck I even dated some.
 Wherever I go, I see more and more, male and female editions, of all citizenships, of all backgrounds, of all economic groups, of all political persuasions, of all levels of society.
 My heart goes out to those who have to endure this treatment.
 (Oddly, such antisocial characteristics are contagious, every bit as contagious as the flu.
 When I was around them every day, almost every hour, I adopted them myself.
 The day I got away, my repugnant behaviors ceased, completely, and oh my heavens what a relief that was!
 I think that is quite typical.)
 I am in a bit of agony because of a (rather famous) elderly friend whom I can no longer reach because of his own new predicament, a wife who is isolating him from most family and friends.
 Insomma, that is why I now have a cat.

 Buster was painfully shy his entire life, especially around women.
-Then, in 1928, four years after Natalie kicked him out of the bedroom, when he was on payroll as a contract actor for MGM, he suddenly found countless starlets flinging themselves at him.
+Then, in 1928, four years after Natalie had kicked him out of the bedroom, when he was on payroll as a contract actor for MGM, he suddenly found countless starlets flinging themselves at him.
 I suspect that “someone” (I’ll never know who) had paid those starlets to do that.
 No. I lied.
 I don’t suspect it.
 I am absolutely certain of it.
 See Bogdanovich’s The Great Buster, in which Jim Karen tells that Buster would return to his MGM dressing room only to discover a naked woman inside waiting for him.
 That was a running gag, apparently.
 Yes, a studio head was pimping those starlets, for what reason, I can easily guess but I cannot know.
 At first, Buster turned them all away.
 Then he got an idea, a horrible idea.
 With sudden access to a seemingly endless supply of pretty young things, Buster made a point of demonstrating to Natalie that, if she did not want to live a proper married life, he would make do with anyone else who would come along.
 He spent nights with the starlets in his private bedroom, making a racket that Natalie could not help but hear.
 To top it off, he began dating his current costar, Dorothy Sebastian, a fellow drunk.
 Natalie was fuming.

 Natalie had married an athletic, enthusiastic, vibrant, creative husband, bursting with energy and entirely faithful.
 Buster and Natalie were a perfect mismatch, and less than three years into their marriage, Natalie called off all intimacy.
 Then her brother-in-law canceled Buster’s job and gave him a different job that he despised.
 Buster, driven by nature to be wildly creative, was suddenly forbidden from being creative, and that was emotional torture.
 Buster quickly became an ill-tempered and irresponsible drunk.
 The marriage and the employment ended almost simultaneously.
 Whose fault?
 Everybody’s.
 Nobody understood anybody else.
 Nobody had any training in how to deal with disagreements, how to work through life’s basic little everyday problems.
 Tragically typical, especially back then.